 Cordyceps is a group of parasitic fungi known to infect insects.
 When it attacks its victim, this fungus replaces the host’s tissue and produces a mushroom-like stem that grows outside the body.

 The dried remains of the insect and the cordyceps fungus have been used in Traditional Chinese Medicine for thousands of years, where it is known as “winter-worm summer-grass.”
-East Asian folk uses of cordyceps include boosting the immune system, supporting kidney health, enhancing sex drive, promoting longevity, and improving overall health and vitality.
+East Asian folk consider cordyceps to be an exotic mushroom and use it as such, specifically for boosting the immune system, supporting kidney health, enhancing sex drive, promoting longevity, and improving overall health and vitality.

 Today, cordyceps is used in an increasingly-wide range of dietary supplements purported to help with everything from exercise performance to libido.
 Although medical research is still in its early stages, current findings are promising, and many people are rightfully excited about cordyceps’ potential as a multi-purpose natural remedy.